illusionofpi/Maze-Generator/README.md

-Maze-Generator using recursive backtracking in PyGame, object oriented python for future improvement.
+Maze-Generator using recursive backtracking in PyGame, object oriented code for future improvement.

 Planned Additions: